Qmanzyyy/Qmanzyyy/README.md

 - 👀 I’m interested in Code a little bit 🤏<br>
 - 🌱 I’m currently learning Some language<br>
 - 😄 Pronouns: He/Him<br>
-- ⚡ Fun fact: I always using GPT
+- ⚡ Fun fact: i'm not a programmer

 ## 🌐 Socials: